Akuukis/LiquidHumanity/Readme.md

 In neomedievalism, independent political actors in world affairs are categorized in different types of *Sovereign agents*:

-- *states* that are diverse at all dimensions: integrity (strong North Korea vs weak Somalia), demography (old Norway vs young Sri Lanka), political system, size, etc.
+- *states* that are diverse in several dimensions: integrity (strong North Korea vs weak Somalia), demography (old Norway vs young Sri Lanka), political system, size, etc.
-- *international organizations* "they allow states to pool their sovereignty and claim authority over individual member states for the greater good", but "some international organizations [have] sought to transform themselves from a world stage for international relations into an actor upon it", like The International Criminal Court.
+- *international organizations* "... allow states to pool their sovereignty and claim authority over individual member states for the greater good", but "some international organizations [have] sought to transform themselves from a world stage for international relations into an actor upon it", like The International Criminal Court.
 - *Non-government organizations (NGOs)* "are international nonprofit groups that operate independently of governments to provide humanitarian services directly to people", like Red Cross.
 For example, the Universal Declaration of Human Rights, the R2P doctrine, and the ICC all claim universal jurisdiction alongside states, as did the medieval church, based on the commitment to the rights inherent in every human.
-- *Multinational corporations* "foremost allegiance is to their shareholders [..], and their chief concern is profit rather than king and country."
+- *Multinational corporations*' "foremost allegiance is to their shareholders [..], and their chief concern is profit rather than king and country."
 - *Illicit groups* such as global terrorists, insurgents, drug cartels, and international criminal organizations are a third type of transnational actor on the rise.
 Unlike terrorist groups, which are nominally motivated by ideology, international criminal organizations seek profits and resort to violence, are self-governing and operate in a borderless manner.

 In addition, integrity (DEF: the state of being whole, entire, or undiminished) matters.
 For example ...